 What To Do if You Encounter a Bear:

 - Don’t Run Away: Running away is threatening to a bear and will cause them to attack.
-Stay still, calm, and walk away slowly.
+Stay still and calm, and walk away slowly.

 - Don’t Approach a Bear: If the bear doesn’t see you, keep your distance.
 Do not try to approach the bear to take a photo—a selfie isn’t worth your life.